zooniverse/aggregation/docs/source/output.rst

 * median_probability - same as above but with median
 * mean_tool - how agreement there is, on average, with the most likely tool. [double check]
 * median_tool - same as above but with median

+For polygons we have

+* subject_id
+* area(tool) - for each tool, what percentage of the image is covered by that tool

 Writing Aggregation Results Per Subject